Azure-Samples/media-services-v3-dotnet/HighAvailabilityEncodingStreaming/README.md

 The job scheduler function will fail if there are no healthy Media Services instances available.
 If that happens, all incoming job requests will fail and will be moved to the poison queue.
 After the Media Services instances recover, all failed requests can be moved back to the queue for reprocessing.

-### Failure Modes
+## Failure Modes

 This section covers different failure scenarios and provides guidance how to improve current solution:

-1. **If Media Services batch processing fails in a specific instance/region, Media Services API is still available in failed region.**
+1. **The Media Services batch processing fails in a specific instance/region, Media Services API is still available in failed region.**
     1. If the job processing pipeline is completed before failure, assets have been replicated to other regions, streaming is not impacted, and Azure Front Door routes requests to healthy region.
     1. If the job processing pipeline is not completed before failure, but it marks a job as failed with a system error, the job is resubmitted to healthy region.
     1. If the pipeline doesn't mark the job as failed, the job is stuck.
 The job verification function checks the stuck job several times and eventually skips the request.
 A `LogWarning` is logged to telemetry explaining the situation with a suggestion to manually verify if a job was processed correctly.